-These easy to make nut studded caramels have a soft and chewy texture and an unforgettable flavor.
+These easy to make nut studded cannabis caramels have a soft and chewy texture and an unforgettable flavor.
 I don’t care what anyone says, caramel is the most addictive substance on earth.
 The combination of the simple ingredients, butter and sugar with perhaps a little salt, is difficult to resist.
 Consider yourself warned and carefully monitor your intake of these delicious goodies lest you overdo it.

-Ingredient Notes for Marijuana Caramels
+Ingredient Notes for Nutty Cannabis Caramels

 You can use light or dark brown sugar and light or dark corn syrup in this recipe.
 Either way it will still taste great, but using dark brown sugar and dark corn syrup will give a slightly richer flavor and deeper brown color.